Madelene/Ajax-Todo-example/README.md

 Wyncode: Week 6 homework
 ========================

-I followed this tutorial and Ajaxified a Rails app!
+I followed this tutorial by Sean Sellek and Ajaxified a Rails app!
 =====================================================

 Let's start by creating our rails app: